darzyx/gpu-auction-house/README.md

 Live at [gpu-auction-house.vercel.app](https://gpu-auction-house.vercel.app)!

 A single-page frontend demo of a GPU compute trading platform.
 Focused on desktop UI/UX with mock data.
-Could extend to full-stack (Next.js backend, Vercel Postgres + Drizzle ORM) and mobile UI/UX optimization, but kept scope controlled
+I could've implemented more of the backend and made mobile UI/UX optimizations, but kept scope small to not go overboard.

 ## Stack

-My favorite: Next.js, TypeScript, Tailwind, shadcn/ui, and Vercel
+My favorite: Next.js, TypeScript, Tailwind, shadcn/ui, Postgres, and Vercel

 ## Local Dev